Profile Image

 Electronics Production

-This week we dive into the practical aspects of electronics production, covering PCB fabrication methods, assembly techniques, and creating functional embedded microcontroller systems.
-We'll explore both in-house production capabilities and board house services.
+This week covers the practical aspects of electronics production, including PCB fabrication methods, assembly techniques, and creating functional embedded microcontroller systems.
+We explore both in-house production capabilities and board house services.

 🔧 PCB Fabrication 🔌 Assembly & Soldering 🏭 Board House Services 🐛 Debugging & Testing